mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/formatrangetoparts/index.md

 - `startRange`
   - : The object is the start part of the range.
 - `endRange`
-  - : The object is the end part of the range
+  - : The object is the end part of the range.
 - `shared`
   - : The object is a "shared" part of the range, such as a separator or currency.